BIS Certification for Foreign Manufacturers - BIS FMCS Certificate - Standphill India

 • Helping maintain licence conditions after approval

-5. Product Sample Testing Product samples collected during the inspection are sent to BIS approved laboratories for testing against the applicable Indian Standard.
+5. Product Sample Testing Sealed samples are sent to a BIS-recognised laboratory in India for testing against the Indian Standard.
+The test report goes directly to BIS; the manufacturer pays the testing charges.

-6. Grant of Licence If the inspection report and product test results are satisfactory, BIS grants the FMCS licence and authorizes use of the ISI mark on certified products.
+6. Grant of Licence If the inspection report and test results are satisfactory, BIS issues the Licence Grant Letter and authorises use of the ISI Mark on certified products.

 BIS FMCS Certification Process for Foreign Manufacturers